Spencer Steer Player Props: Reds vs. Nationals

 Spencer Steer At The Plate

-- Steer has 108 hits and an OBP of .359 to go with a slugging percentage of .473.
-All three of those stats lead Cincinnati hitters this season.
+- Steer has 108 hits and an OBP of .357 to go with a slugging percentage of .469.
+All three of those stats rank first among Cincinnati hitters this season.

-- Among qualifying batters, he ranks 34th in batting average, while his on-base percentage ranks 29th and he is 38th in slugging.
+- Among the qualified hitters in MLB, he ranks 43rd in batting average, 31st in on-base percentage, and 42nd in slugging.

-- In 40.6% of his games this year, Steer has had at least one RBI.
-He's picked up more than one in 15.1% and driven in three or more of his team's runs in three contests.
+- In 40.2% of his games this year, Steer has picked up at least one RBI.
+In 16 of those games (15.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.